-Permission from a teacher is necessary for students who want to use the library during class, homeroom, or study hall periods.
+During upper school library hours, permission from a teacher is necessary for students who want to use the library during class, homeroom, or study hall periods

 Students may check out books for a three-week period.
 Books may be renewed as many times as necessary unless there is a waiting list for the book.
 Books may be renewed once without returning them to the library.
 Students will be notified by email concerning overdue books.